 DIY Ghost Feet Halloween Kid Craft

 But now I get it.
-We adults like to have the kids in our lives make things that will remind us of just how small they once were.
-And in that moment they are doing this thing, making this keepsake it flashes in front of our eyes just how soon they will be too old for this.
+We, adults, like to have the kids in our lives make things that will remind us of just how small they once were.
+And at that moment they are doing this thing, making this keepsake it flashes in front of our eyes just how soon they will be too old for this.
 Too big or finding themselves too mature, we get all of these little things in before puberty sets in.

 For this project you will need: